skyzyx/resume/resumes/ryanparman-engineering-manager.md

 * [CloudFusion][AWS SDK for PHP] — A PHP SDK for AWS; founded in 2005; later became the official [AWS SDK for PHP].
 Millions of global users.

 ## Skills

-This list is not exhaustive, but these are software and skills I leveraged in the roles above which are most relevant to Software Engineering and DevTools roles.

-CI/CD, [AWS], [Bash], [CircleCI], [Docker], [GitHub Actions], [Git], [Go], [GraphQL], [JWT], [JavaScript], [PHP], [Python], [Redis], [Vagrant], [twelve-factor applications], automation, code generation, containerization, debugging, distributed, documentation, microservices, multi-platform, optimization, performance, platforms, refactoring, scalability, security, test-driven development, testing.

 ## Education